luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 ### Final Conclusion

 Resisting social pressure isn’t arrogance.
 It’s clarity.
 It’s courage.
 It’s self-respect.
 The world will always impose scripts, timelines, and expectations, but the most fulfilling life is the one you carve intentionally.
-Embrace your madness.
+So ....
 Trust your compass.
 Walk your weird ME path.

 ### Words of Gold From My Mother